p-koenig/divfusion/README.md

     * plotly figures
     * pandas dataframes
     * pandas series
-    * All nested combinations of the above
+    * All nested combinations of the above (first dimension is columns, second dimension is rows)
 * `css_files` (optional) - The CSS files to include (list)
 * `js_files` (optional) - The JS files to include (list)
 * `js_libs` (optional) - A list of JS libraries to include (list)